slash827/Micro-Social-Network/README.md

 # Micro_Social_Network
-The project is a micro implementation written in c++, using oop paradigms.
+The project is a micro implementation of a social network written in c++, using oop paradigms.
 In the project you can
 create a new social network,
 add new users,